This site is provided and sponsored by

 big side creek and is reasonably easy to follow, albeit rough underfoot in places.

-fairly easy river travel for a while.
+fairly easy river travel for a while, although in

 The original track is on the